Therapy Dogs & Service Dogs For Mental Health

 Psychiatric assistance animals and therapy dogs may have many positive effects on the well being of their owners.
 Good therapy dogs may be able to drastically improve the quality of life for someone living with a mental health condition.
 The therapeutic benefits of PAGs are still being studied, but here are a few of the suspected health benefits of psychiatric assistance animals:

-• Remind handler to take medication
+• A therapy dog can remind their handler to take medication

-• Turn lights off and on
+• A therapy dog can turn lights off and on.

 Getty/Halfpoint Images